 Pros and Cons of the Four-Day Week

-Opponents argue that longer school days are difficult for students, particularly those in elementary grades.
+However, opponents argue that longer school days can be difficult for students, especially those in elementary grades.
 Four-day school weeks can also pose a challenge to families who are unable to find affordable, enriching care arrangements on the fifth weekday.
 Further, students who are food insecure may not have access to sufficient meals during the off day.
-If optional activities are offered by schools on the fifth day, lack of transportation could limit access.
+If optional activities were offered by schools on the fifth day, lack of transportation could limit access.

 What the Research Says

 Education researchers have pointed out that little is known about the effects of a four-day week on student outcomes.
 While large-scale research has yet to be performed, some state-specific studies have been published.
 The results are mixed; one study of students in Colorado showed a statistically significant improvement in math scores among students on a four-day schedule, while a similar study found no significant differences in student performance.

 A Rand Corp. study used quantitative and qualitative methods and collected surveys and interviews on the four-day school week experience in Idaho, New Mexico and Oklahoma.
 The research team examined student achievement, student health outcomes (sleep and physical activity), cost savings and more.
 The report highlights positive qualitative findings, such as improvements in student attendance, behavioral and emotional well-being, and school climate.
 But it also indicates when there was no difference in quantitative data, including in the areas of sleep, fatigue and student achievement.

 A report from Oregon State University and NWEA on the effects of four-day school weeks on student achievement and within-year growth found very little difference on rural district academic effects, but a more significant difference for four-day schools in suburban areas.
 The report also found that reading suffered more than math on four-day schedules.